Please contact the Elections & Rules Committee Chairman, Max Freedman, at firstname.lastname@example.org with any questions.

 Friday, May 5th, 2017: Voting will close at 4:30 pm.

-Friday, May 5th, 2017: E&R will meet in Reynolds 016 to tabulate the results at 5:00 pm.
+Friday, May 5th, 2017: E&R will meet in Reynolds 016 to tabulate the results at 4:30 pm.
+Tabulation will begin at 4:45.
 After tabulation is complete, E&R will hold a press conference in the first floor of Reynolds to announce the results and to hold the ceremonial cake cutting.

 Election By-Laws, Code, and Candidates Packet

 The Election By-Laws, and Election Code provide guidelines for candidates and the Election and Rules Committee.
-Candidates should familiarize themselves with the Candidates Packet, which contains the House Rules as well as the Code and By-Laws, and which they all have signed.
+Candidates should familiarize themselves with the Candidates Packet, which contains the House Rules as well as the Code and By-Laws, and helpful information.
+In choosing to run, candidates agree to follow the rules and interpretations enumerated in the Candidates Packet.
 Note the information in the Candidates Packet has been updated by E&R. Please review the linked documents as they have changed from last year.